-In daily life, you probably have already feel that you need more hours than the clock set up to.
-You add and add again task to do on your To-Do List (if you have one) and you can’t reach the end of it.
+In daily life, you probably have already felt that you need more hours than the clock set up to.
+You add and add again the task to do on your To-Do List (if you have one) and you can’t reach the end of it.
 It seems like no matter what you do there’s always more and more in life that calls for your attention, while many of the truly important things are still undone.

-If so, I would like to offer to you some the most powerful ‘mind tricks’ that I discovered recently.
+If so, I would like to offer you some of the most powerful ‘mind tricks’ that I discovered recently.
 It can help you dramatically increase your daily productivity and focus so you can get more done in less time.

 Hack #1: Shrink Your Mental Deadlines